 A Broken Promise?

-However, the DOE submitted a legal filing last week suggesting that the administrator of the program—FedLoan Servicing—may not be able to accurately say whether or not a person qualifies for forgiveness.
-According to the agency, the thousands of approval letters that the company has sent out are not binding and can be voided at any time.
+However, the DOE submitted a legal filing last week suggesting that the administrator of the program, FedLoan Servicing, may not be able to accurately say whether or not a person qualifies for forgiveness.
+According to the agency, the thousands of approval letters that the company has sent out are not binding and can be voided anytime.